zoroaster1x/Excalidraw-Mirror-Guidelines-Obsidian-Plugin/README.md

 ## Compatibility and privacy

-Tested with Obsidian 1.13.7 and the Excalidraw plugin 2.27.3 on desktop Linux.
+Tested with Obsidian 1.13.7 and the Excalidraw plugin 2.27.3 on Fedora Linux.
 It uses only Obsidian and Excalidraw plugin APIs, so Windows and macOS should work as well.

 The plugin is fully local.
 It has no network access, no telemetry and no external services.